-- 1. You must email Dr. Gipson to tell him that you will be unable to attend class at least 7 days prior to the missed class.
-Check your sent mail box to verify that the email was actually sent and indicate that you would like a delivery receipt. - 2.
+- 1. You must email Dr. Gipson to tell him that you cannot attend class at least 7 days before the missed class.
+Check your sent mailbox to verify that the email was actually sent and indicate that you would like a delivery receipt. - 2.
 You must ALSO email Dr. Gipson a copy of the notice from the court that states the date and time that you are expected to be present in court.